-Experts in metahuman psychology have profiled hundred of super-powered individuals of the years.
+Experts in metahuman psychology have profiled hundred of super-powered individuals over the years.
 What follows is an overview of the most common metahuman motivations these experts have discovered.

 Upholding the Good